-Your coach may be equipped with a "residential style" refrigerator, which features a filtered external water and ice dispenser, among many more key features.
+Your coach may be equipped with a "residential style" refrigerator.
 This refrigerator operates off of the 120-volt electrical system in your coach.

 In order to operate, the refrigerator requires either the shoreline to be plugged in, the generator running, or inverter power.